cache-token/cgt-bridge/contracts/CCIP/TestingPlan.md

 ## CCIP
 1. Deploy the wrapped Child tokens on Avalanche Fuji and Optimism
 2. Share all CCIP token pool addresses with CACHE.GOLD for fee exemption

+## Notes on the contract access control
+There are only 2 roles, a CCIP manager role to manage the address that is allowed to burn and mint the tokens on a child chain.
+Besides this we also have a fee enforcer role that manages all fee related updates.